sallonoroff/sallonoroff.github.io/_posts/2010-10-11-it-could-be-me-draw-32.md

 Financial outcome: **-£1**

 Another non-event.
 Which is to be expected really.
-Anyway, there was another penny of interest in the bank last week&#8230;
+Anyway, there _was_ another penny of interest in the bank last week&#8230;

-**Lottery balance: £-32  //  Not A Lottery balance: £32.05**
+**Lottery balance: £-32  |  Not A Lottery balance: £32.05**